qq-dai/UncertainCore/readme.txt

 	./uncertain-core youtube.bin 6

-In case of an error 'error while loading shared libraries: libgsl.so.*' occurs, using the following commands to fix it.
+If an error 'error while loading shared libraries: libgsl.so.*' occurs, using the following commands to fix it.
 	LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib
 	export LD_LIBRARY_PATH